raadlak/raadlak.github.io/TimeSeries.md

-aNrows created by upsampling, we need to give instruction on how to fill the NaN rows.
+**NaN** rows created by upsampling, we need to give instruction on how to fill the NaN rows.

 ```python